opulencephp/Opulence/app/rdev/routing/README.md

 ```

 ## URL Generators
 A cool feature is the ability to generate URLs from named routes using `RDev\Routing\URL\URLGenerator`.
-If your route has variables in the domain or path, you just pass them in `URLGenerator::generate()`.
+If your route has variables in the domain or path, you just pass them in `URLGenerator::createFromName()`.
 Unless a host is specified in the route, an absolute path is generated:

 ```php
 use RDev\Routing;